-Eikan-do is a temple that is definitely at its best in fall when it arguably has some of the best koyo colors in all of Kyoto.
-Our visit was in April and it was still very interesting in spring despite the still bare foliage.
-This is definitely an attractive and interesting temple to wander through it you have a bit of time available while in Kyoto.
+Eikan-do is a temple that is definitely at its best in the fall when it arguably has some of the best Koyo colours in all of Kyoto.
+Our first visit was timed around the cherry blossom in April and it was still very interesting in spring despite the still bare foliage.
+This is definitely an attractive and interesting temple to wander through if you have a bit of time available while in Kyoto.

 Table of Contents

 The history of Eikan-do